 Umbrawarra Gorge Nature Park

-The Umbrawarra Gorge Nature Park is located about 115 kilometres from Katherine The Park protects a beautiful isolated gorge with steep red cliffs and a creek that meanders through the gorge in the early to mid dry season.
+The Umbrawarra Gorge Nature Park protects a beautiful isolated gorge with steep red cliffs and a creek that meanders through it in the early to mid dry season.

 Sign up to receive the latest news, deals and travel information about the Northern Territory.
 Data privacy